Quickscribe Services Ltd.

 Clarifies Indivisibility Analysis

 The Court of Appeal for British Columbia (the "Court of Appeal"), in Neufeldt v.
 Insurance Corporation of British Columbia, 2021 BCCA 327, recently provided significant commentary on the important yet difficult issue of indivisible injuries.
 Insurance Corporation of British Columbia (the "Appellants") appealed the British Columbia Supreme Court's decision wherein the Honourable Mr. Justice Ball held that the injuries Mr. Jeffrey Theodore Neufeldt (the "Respondent") sustained as a result of two separate motor vehicle accidents were indivisible.
 Significant damages were awarded as a result of the trial decision.
-Read the full article by Fareeha Qaiser, Caitlin VanDuzer with Miller Thomson LLP.
+Read the full article by Fareeha Qaiser and Caitlin VanDuzer with Miller Thomson LLP.

 Act or Regulation Affected Effective Date Amendment Information